nbalepur/Pytorch-Stock-RNN/README.md

 This project's goal was to make predictions for stock closing prices using a Recurrent Neural Network and `Pytorch`.
 Afterwards, this project was deployed to Flask and linked with a React App

+**Note: A demo of the website can be found [here](https://nbalepur.github.io/Pytorch-Stock-RNN/)**

-**Note: You can view the project [here](https://rnn-stock-predictor.herokuapp.com) on Heroku, but it still has some server-side issues**
+* You can also view the project [here](https://rnn-stock-predictor.herokuapp.com) on Heroku with the Flask backend, but it still has some server-side issues*

 ![thumbnail](./demo/thumbnail.PNG)